 CenturyLink (Quantum Fiber) operates from its headquarters in Monroe, LA, serving customers in select areas where fiber infrastructure has been deployed.
 Xfinity is based in Philadelphia, PA and provides service throughout its coverage area, with availability varying significantly by location.

 Availability varies significantly even within a provider's service area.
-CenturyLink (Quantum Fiber) is expanding its fiber network but currently serves limited geographic areas, with availability concentrated in specific cities and neighborhoods, while Xfinity provides cable internet in its established service territories, with coverage typically strongest in suburban and urban areas.
+CenturyLink (Quantum Fiber) is expanding its fiber network but currently serves limited geographic areas, with availability concentrated in specific cities.
+Neighborhoods, while Xfinity provides cable internet in its established service territories, with coverage typically strongest in suburban and urban areas.
 Urban and suburban areas typically enjoy access to multiple providers and technologies, while rural locations may have limited options.

 Contract Terms & Fees: Understanding Commitments